geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

 .. note::

-   We ask all fixes applied to master first, and then back ported to the stable and maintenance branches.
+   We ask that all fixes applied to master first, and then back ported to the stable and maintenance branches.

    We require the following for fixes submitted via pull requests:

    1. Required: Prepare your fix for the master branch
    2. Required: Check the following (and comment in your pull request, or jira issue):

-      * Investigate if the issue impact all the active branches (master / stable / maintenance)
+      * Investigate if the issue impact any of the other active branches (master / stable / maintenance)
-      * Investigate the your fix can be backported to all the active branches (master / stable / maintenance)
+      * Investigate whether the fix can be backported to the applicable active branches (master / stable / maintenance)

    3. Recommended: Actual backport to stable and maintenance is optional but highly recommended.